Last Updated on March 25, 2022 by Bryony Clapperton

 The mix of English, Spanish and Kriol make the vibrant culture even more infectious with almost all locals speaking all three languages.

-There are a wide range of backpacker favourites in San Pedro which is partly why we chose to stay here before visiting Caye Caulker.
+There is a wide range of backpacker favourites in San Pedro which is partly why we chose to stay here before visiting Caye Caulker.

 The early start in getting to Ambergris Caye was totally worth it once we reached the sandy shores.